Pre-symplectic structures on the space of connections: Introduction

-Let \({\cal G}_0(X)\) be the group of gauge transformations on \(X\) that are identity on the boundary \(M\).
-Then the closed 2-form \(\sigma^{cs}\) in (\ref{presympform}) is \({\cal G}_0(X)\)-invariant and the action of \({\cal G}_0(X)\) on \({\cal A}(X)\) becomes a Hamiltonian action with the moment map given by the square of the curvature form \(F_A^2\), \cite{K}.
-The generalization of the symplectic reduction to a pre-symplectic manifold is explained in \cite{GGK}.
-Since \(0\) is not a regular value of the moment map \(A\longrightarrow F_A^2\) we can not apply this reduction theorem.
-But if the boundary \(M\) is not empty the space of flat connections \({\cal A}^{\flat}(X)\) is a smooth manifold contained in the zero level set.
-Hence the canonical pre-symplectic structure on \({\cal A}(X)\) descends to the moduli space of flat connections \({\cal M}^{\flat}(X)\).
-The pre-symplectic structure on \({\cal M}^{\flat}(X)\) is given by the restriction of \(\sigma^{cs}\) to the flat connections:
+Let \({\cal G}_0(X)\) be the group of gauge transformations on \(X\) that are the identity on the boundary \(M\).
+Then the closed 2-form \(\Omega\) in (\ref{presympform}) is \({\cal G}_0(X)\)-invariant and the action of \({\cal G}_0(X)\) on \({\cal A}(X)\) becomes a Hamiltonian action with moment map given by the square of the curvature form \(F_A^2\), \cite{K}.
+Although we know the generalization of the symplectic reduction theory to a pre-symplectic manifold \cite{MR}, we cannot apply this reduction theorem to our case since \(0\) is not a regular value of the moment map \(F_A^2\).
+But if the boundary \(M\) is not empty, the space of flat connections \({\cal A}^{\flat}(X)\) is a smooth manifold contained in the zero level set.
+Hence the pre-symplectic structure (\ref{presympform}) on \({\cal A}(X)\) descends to the moduli space of flat connections \({\cal M}^{\flat}(X)={\cal A}^{\flat}(X)/{\cal G}_0(X)\).
+The pre-symplectic structure on \({\cal M}^{\flat}(X)\) is given by the restriction of \(\Omega\) to the space of flat connections:

 for \([A]\in {\cal M}^{\flat}(X)\) and \([a],\,[b]\in T_{[A]}{\cal M}^{\flat}(X)\), with \(a,b\in T_A{\cal A}^{\flat}(X)\).

 On the other hand we shall prove in section 4 the following \begin{thm} The boundary restriction map